miklevin/MikeLev.in/_posts/2023-09-04-coding-keyboards-and-literacy.md

 headline: Discover the power of coding, keyboards and literacy to unlock your autonomy and agency.
 description: As literacy is continuously redefined, coding is becoming more and more important.
 To become proficient in coding, touch-typing on a full-sized QWERTY keyboard is essential.
 I propose that learning to type is a necessary step and provides a great escape from mobile addiction.
 Laptops are a bridge between two worlds, allowing you to use free and open source software without depending on Google, Apple or Microsoft.
 keywords: Coding, Keyboards, Literacy, Touch-typing, QWERTY, Muscle Memory, Autonomy, Agency, Free-will, Gutenberg Press, Public School Systems, JavaScript, Python, Voice Control, AI, Intellisense, Plug-ins, Git, Mobile, Dopamine, Cyborgs, Microsoft, Macbook Air, Gamer Keyboards, Mechanical Click, Mac, Linux, Windows, FOSS, Ubuntu, USB Installer, Driver Support, Game Market,
-categories: python, coding, muscle memory, mac, microsoft, ubuntu, javascript, git, linux, ai
+categories: python, muscle memory, mac, javascript, microsoft, ubuntu, git, ai, linux, coding
 permalink: /blog/coding-keyboards-and-literacy/
 layout: post
 group: blog